mkay0961/Front-end-squeek/README.md

 This app is designed to help keep track of your hygiene products and find new ones based on specific body features

-This application is built in React.
+This frontend is built in React.

 The backend can be found at https://github.com/mkay0961/squeek